🔧 Ice maker freezing up Repair Guide for LG LFXS26973S (French Door)

 - Write down your ohm reading for your records: _____ ohms.

-- If replacement is needed, the part number is 5300JJ1005H, and you’ll proceed to the removal steps in the following instructions.
+- If replacement is needed, check the part number printed on your original heater or your model’s parts diagram before ordering, and proceed to the removal steps in the following instructions.

 - Locate your multimeter and set it to measure resistance (ohms) on the 20K ohm scale.